mtiller/ModelicaBook/text/source/components/components/component_models.rst

 However, we also know that all the across variables in the connection set are equal.
 As a result, their derivatives must also be equal.
-This means that we can substitute any of of them for another.
+This means that we can substitute any one of them for another.
 Making two such substitutions yields:

 .. code-block:: modelica